doodad-labs/simple-permissions/README.md

 # Simple Permissions

-simple-permissions is a lightweight TypeScript library for managing permissions using bitwise operations.
+`simple-perms` is a lightweight TypeScript library for managing permissions using bitwise operations.
 It allows you to easily convert permission strings into bitwise numbers and vice versa, making it perfect for access control, feature flags, and role-based systems.

 ## Features

 - Convert permissions to bitwise numbers: Combine permission strings into a single number.
 - Convert bitwise numbers to permissions: Extract permission strings from a bitwise number.
 - Validation: Throws an error for invalid permissions.
 - Lightweight: No dependencies, just pure TypeScript.

 ## Installation